malfahad/fast-food-fast/README.md

 # fast-food-fast

 Fast food fast is a food ordering web application.
-This is branch is for the fast-food-fast api.
+This branch is for the fast-food-fast api.
 ## implemented endpoints

 ### 1 .
 Authentication

-'/api/v1/login' for user login
+`/api/v1/login` for user login